a-lurker/a-lurker.github.io/docs/rex-beckett-posts.md

 end
 ```

-Trigger 2 Luup event - Set to 20 during daytime or 10 at night
+Trigger 2 Luup event - Set to 20 during daytime or 10 at night:

 ```lua
 local function checkDayTime()